 One of Leeds finest gems.
 Golden Acre Park is an impressive 179 acres of mature woodlands and gardens surrounding a beautiful lake.

-The park is located between Leeds popular northern suburbs Adel and Bramhope.
-Golden Acre Park comes alive with nature’s vibrant colours throughout the spring and autumn.
+Located between Leeds popular northern suburbs Adel and Bramhope.
+Golden Acre Park comes alive with nature’s vibrant colours throughout the Spring and Autumn.

 Take a look around